linux-system-roles/cockpit/README.md

 If `cockpit` is a role from the `fedora.linux_system_roles` collection or from the Fedora RPM package, the requirement is already satisfied.

-Otherwise, please run the following command line to install the collection.
+If you want to manage `rpm-ostree` systems with this role, you will need to install additional collections.
+Please run the following command line to install the collection.

 ```bash
 ansible-galaxy collection install -vv -r meta/collection-requirements.yml